ajdinba/BankApp-Test/README.md

+#Bank App Test
+This is a test for potential candidates for a backend position.
+The test is intended for positions with some basic understanding of how the backend works.
+The test involves connecting several routes to a frontend application.
+All connections to the APIs have already been made in the application, the candidate's task is to create APIs that would return appropriate results.
+The application consists of a dashboard where data is loaded and a right-hand tasks panel, where candidates can see whether the API is connected or not.

+The first task involves loading data such as, average deposit, average withdrawal, and current account balance.
+For all three things, an API will have to be created that will return only a number.
+So for the balance, the API must return the correct number (e.g. Api response: 1500), and the same for the remaining items.

+The second task is similar to the first but this time the data is loaded from the transactions table based on the user_id, the API should return a list of transactions that is limited to a total of 7 transactions.

+The third task is to load the profile from the bank user.
+The API needs to return the data from the user in the following format:
+{
+  id: 1,
+  firstName: "John",
+  lastName: "Doe",
+  accountNumber: "123456789",
+  email: "john.doe@email.com"
+}

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.